civicon/civicon.github.io/_posts/2010-03-27-sloterdijk.md

 They shouldn’t.
 Private property isn’t theft, but neither is taxation.

-[^1]: This post appeared first on http://www.policy-net.org/blogs/thepotentpolity/capitalisnttheftbutneitheristaxation
+This post appeared first on http://www.policy-net.org/blogs/thepotentpolity/capitalisnttheftbutneitheristaxation {: .notice}